XenyxNZ/Arma-3-Performance-Guide/Guide.md

 **Enabling Lock Pages in Memory:**

-Please note that a **Professional** edition of Windows is required to access the LPIM feature.
+Please note that a **Professional, Enterprise or Education** edition of Windows is required to access the LPIM feature.

 * Press the keyboard shortcut Windows+R to open the Run command.
 * Type "gpedit.msc" into the text box, then press Enter or click "OK" to open the Local Group Policy Editor.